FIWARE/tutorials.NGSI-v2/docs/identity-management.md

 ### Remove a User from an Organization

-Owners and Super-Admins can remove a user from and organization by making a delete request.
+Owners and Super-Admins can remove a user from an organization by making a delete request.

+> **Note:** This request only removes users who are "members", not those who are "owners".

 #### 18 Request: